Example 2: Stepwise

 F to enter criteria (F>1.

 0) and was added to the model.
-Click on the Advanced tab, and then click the
+Select the Advanced tab, and then click the

 Stepwise regression summary button

-to display a spreadsheet with a summary of the steps so far in the analysis.
+to produce a spreadsheet with a summary of the steps so far in the analysis.

 Click the Next button in the

-Regression Results dialog to proceed to the next step.
+Regression Results dialog box to proceed to the next step.

 Step 2.
 Now,